ARG-ENU/web/content/page/admin/studentprojects.md

 ### Argument Mining - Automated Argument Analysis

-Argument Mining is the automatic detection, analysis, extraction, and reconstruction, of arguments from real world source, basically from anything that might contain arguments.
-This is a tough problem that is currently a hot research topic.
+Argument Mining is the automatic detection, analysis, extraction, and reconstruction, of arguments from real world sources, basically from anything that might contain arguments, but primarily from text.
+A lot of argument and debate occurs through monological text, a person writes an article with the goal of persuading an audience.
+Often however, arguments explicitly involve multiple active participants, listening to what is said and, ideally, responding appropriately.
+Argumentative debate, of varying quality, occurs wherever people interact, and is increasingly occurring online.

+Argument mining is a tough problem that is currently a hot research topic.
 Projects in this area are more research focussed and involve a balance of development of algorithms & tools, together with applying those tools to a small and well-defined problem.
 For example, a project might be:

 * PickAxe is a new tool for Argument Mining processes and projects can involve extending pickaxe with the addition of new algorithms or approaches.
 * StripMine is a new project that aims to support web search for arguments.
 Projects related to this involve prototyping search interfaces to argumentative data as well as indexing and mining web-resources in an efficient, robust, and accurate manner.